I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachefreeentry.md

 <p>The <b>RxNameCacheFreeEntry</b> routine frees memory allocated for the name buffer if the name buffer for this name cache entry is not <b>NULL</b>.
 This routine will then free memory used for the NAME_CACHE entry.
 Then, the count of name cache entries on <i>NameCacheCtl</i> is decremented.</p>

-<p>The <b>RxNameCacheFreeEntry</b> routine assumes that the name cache entry is not on either the free or active list.</p>

-<p>The <b>RxNameCacheFreeEntry</b> routine frees memory allocated for the name buffer if the name buffer for this name cache entry is not <b>NULL</b>.
-This routine will then free memory used for the NAME_CACHE entry.
-Then, the count of name cache entries on <i>NameCacheCtl</i> is decremented.</p>

 ## -requirements
 <table>
 <tr>